Whale watching: Northwest Atlantic

 Ecotourism based on kayak trips is gaining in popularity in warm-water vacation destinations such as Sarasota Keys.
 Guided kayak trips take kayakers on a tour of the local ecosystem.
 Kayakers can watch dolphins breach and manatees eat sea grass, in shallow bay water.

 The waters surrounding Virginia are also a known migration corridor for the endangered North Atlantic right whale: Pregnant females must pass through this area around December to reach their birthing grounds down the coast in Georgia and Florida.
 For these reasons the waters between the Delmarva Peninsula and the barrier islands that stretch southwards towards northern Florida must be monitored every winter and spring as mothers give birth to their calves, nurse them, and then ready themselves and their younglings to return north for the cooler waters near New England and Canada.

 Caribbean

-About 25 species are observed in the Caribbean Sea's waters, such as humpback whales, sperm whales, beaked whales and many other small cetaceans.
-Principal whale watching activities are done in Samaná Bay in the Dominican Republic, a known breeding ground for humpbacks.
+About 25 species are observed in the waters of the Caribbean Sea, such as humpback whales, sperm whales, beaked whales and many other small cetaceans.
+Humpback whale migration season, between January and April, is a growing tourist attractor to the region, particularly to the Dominican Republic and Puerto Rico, with the Mona Passage being located in the heart of the route of migration.
+Principal whale watching activities in the Dominican Republic are done in Samaná Bay, a very well-known breeding ground for humpbacks.
+Whale watching as a form of tourist was first established in Santa Bárbara de Samaná in 1985, with the nearby Navidad and Silver Banks being the most important location for humpback whale calving in the Caribbean region.
+In Puerto Rico, the western town of Rincón is the main port of departure for whale watching tours to the Mona Passage during migration season.

 Caribwhale and the Caribbean Whale Watch Association include operators engaged in sustainable whale watching activity, as well as experts, conservationists and research groups, such as the International Fund for Animal Welfare, Dalhousie University and Association Evasion Tropicale.
+The oceanic trenches of Dominica also attract breeding sperm whales and visitors seeking to observe this species.
+Other whale watching destinations include the Turks and Caicos Islands, Saint Lucia, the U.S. Virgin Islands and Grenada.